solana-labs/solana/book/src/htlc.md

 a third party or a centralized exchange.

-A solution to this problem was [first suggested by Tier Nolan on the Bitcoin forum] where he described a risk-free within a time bound interactive protocol to exchange tokens across different DLTs.
+A solution to this problem was [first suggested by Tier Nolan on the Bitcoin forum] where he described a risk-free time-bounded interactive protocol to exchange tokens across different DLTs.

 The protocol goes as follows: